mgenware/j9/README.md

 }
 ```

-Example output when `tree` is not installed:
+Sample output when `tree` is not installed:

 ```
 ❯ go run main.go